reviewdog/reviewdog/proto/rdp/README.md

 efm-langserver currently uses
-[errorformat](https://github.com/reviewdog/errorformat) to support diagnostic tools generally, but not all tools' output can be easily parsed with errorformat and errorformat lacks some feature like diagnostics for code range.
+[errorformat](https://github.com/reviewdog/errorformat) to support diagnostic tools generally, but not all tools' output can be easily parsed with errorformat and errorformat lacks some features like diagnostics for code range.
 It should be able to support code action to apply suggested fix as well.

 ### Consumer: RDP Report Formatter